What is colostomy creation?

 How do I adapt to having a colostomy?

 You will need physical and emotional support to deal with the lifestyle changes that happen when you have a colostomy.
-Your caregivers can help you with the following:
+Your healthcare provider can help you with the following:

 - Meet with an enterostomal therapist: These therapists can tell you what it is like to live with a colostomy.
 They may help you meet with other people who have colostomies.
 Enterostomal therapists can help you choose ostomy equipment that best fits your stoma.

 - Practice changing your ostomy bag and equipment: Ostomy bags are usually emptied up to 2 times a day.
 The bag is changed every 3 to 7 days.
-Ask your caregivers for more information about colostomy care.
+Ask your healthcare provider for more information about colostomy care.

 - Take care of your skin: You do not need special soaps to clean the skin around your stoma.
 You can trim hair around the stoma with an electric razor or scissors with rounded tips.
 Avoid oils or ointments that may prevent the ostomy bag from sticking to your skin.
 Your caregiver or enterostomal therapist can help if itching, redness, or a rash develops around your stoma.

 Where can I find support and more information?

 Web Address: http://www.ostomy.org